 Remember to look for bugs!
 Sometimes you might get some slugs, cabbage worms or aphids and these usually wash off easily.
 If you find a leaf that is heavily infested, don’t harvest it for eating, but still remove it from the plant and dispose of it.

 If you don’t have a salad spinner, just shaking the leaves over the sink will work and you can then pat them down between two kitchen paper towels to dry them further.
-Or you could do like Mr. Bean and put the lettuce in your sock and swing it around:
+Or you could do like Mr. Bean and wash your lettuce in your sock.